Discovering Meditation Home Page Next Talk

 Retreatant: The breath reminds us that we are alive.

 Godwin: We can use the breath to remind ourselves that we are living, and living from moment to moment, if each breath can be seen as the first breath or the last breath.
 I mean you are then really living from moment to moment.
-And at the time of dying this is also the last breath.
-I read one Buddhist text where it said that if you practice this meditation at the time of dying, then death may come naturally to you.
+And the moment of dying is also the last breath.
+I read one Buddhist text where it said that if you practise this meditation at the time of dying, then death may come naturally to you.
 So it helps us when we are living, and it helps us when we are dying.
 And again, who is the friend who will be with us until the last moment?
-The only friend who will be there until the last breath.
+The only friend who will be there is our last breath.
 And it helps us to experience calm, to experience some peace.
 It helps us to die peacefully.
 Anything else?

-In the Tibetan tradition they use the breath to develop compassion: You breathe in the suffering of the world, you breathe out compassion for other beings.
-And I have been using it for developing loving-kindness, we might try it sometime tomorrow.
+In the Tibetan tradition, they use the breath to develop compassion: You breathe in the suffering of the world, you breathe out compassion for other beings.
+And I have been using it for developing loving-kindness; we might try it sometime tomorrow.
 Breathing in friendliness to yourself; breathing out friendliness to others.
-Breathing in forgiving yourself; breathing out forgiving others.
+Breathing in - forgiving yourself; breathing out - forgiving others.
 Please try this.
-Because if you can develop this association, if you can make such a connection, then the breath will always have an association with loving-kindness.
-So that is another very positive aspect of our friend: whenever you think of your friend, loving-kindness arises.
-You can use this loving-kindness for yourself, and you can use this loving-kindness for others.
+Because if you can develop this association, if you can make such a connection, then the breath will always be associated with loving-kindness.
+So that can be another very positive aspect of our friend: whenever you think of your friend, loving-kindness arises.
+You can have loving-kindness for yourself, and you can have loving-kindness for others.
 See how the polarity can again be used functionally.

 Retreatant: It is an experience of reality when you are breathing with awareness: to be alive, physical sensations, coolness, freshness...